account-tech/docs/move-framework/concepts/README.md

 An intent is an on-chain operation that is executed in multiple steps:

-* a user creates an intent to execute one or more actions sequentially
+* A user creates an intent to execute one or more actions sequentially
-* the intent is resolved according to the Smart Account's `Config`
+* The intent is resolved according to the Smart Account's `Config`
-* when the conditions are met, the intent can then be executed by anyone
+* When the conditions are met, the intent can then be executed by anyone

-An action is defined as a unique operation on Sui (withdraw, transfer, etc), represented by structs that are stacked in a heterogeneous map in an Intent. &#x20;
+An action is defined as a unique operation on Sui (withdraw, transfer, etc.), represented by structs that are stacked in a heterogeneous map within an Intent.

 Each Smart Account type has a specific `Config` and its associated intents have a specific `Outcome`.